Updated June 5, 2023

-- Implementation Phase: This is the development and configuration phase .most of the developer resource involved in this phase.
-Teams collaborate to develop using the existing application codes with reference to existing functionalities of the software.
+- Implementation Phase: This is the development and configuration phase .most of the developer resource is involved.
+Teams collaborate to develop using the existing application codes concerning existing software functionalities.

-- Testing Phase: This phase involves the testing resources to check the new manganese feature or configurations.
+- Testing Phase: This involves testing resources to check the new manganese feature or configurations.
 Also, this phase ensures the new change based on the maintenance scope.
-It ensures the new changes are not impacting any other functions that are not in the scope of that phase.
+It ensures the new changes are not impacting any other functions not in that phase’s scope.

-- Delivery Phase: This phase deals with maintain deployments and enabling the maintain features and fixes to the software.
-The important aspect is the working window of the deployment activities, as this may require a business downtime for completing the activities.
+- Delivery Phase: This phase deals with maintaining deployments and enabling the maintenance features and fixes to the software.
+The important aspect is the working window of the deployment activities, as this may require a business downtime to complete the activities.
 It also manages the training and documented instructions of the changes to the users.

-- Maintenance Management Phase: This phase involves configurations and version controlling of the software artifacts associated with the implemented software.
+- Maintenance Management Phase: This phase involves configurations and version control of the software artifacts associated with the implemented software.
 It is a relevant process for patch releases and iterative phases.

-Similarly, there are several categories of maintenance that are associated with software maintenance processes based on business requirements.
+Similarly, several maintenance categories are associated with software maintenance processes based on business requirements.

-- Adaptive Maintenance: This type of maintenance involves the updating and modification of the software after delivery to accommodate up-to-date technology changes and industry needs.
+- Adaptive Maintenance: This type involves updating and modifying the software after delivery to accommodate up-to-date technology changes and industry needs.

-- Corrective Maintenance: This type is the reactive modification to the software after delivery to correct the problems that are identified by the users or by the error reports collected over a period of time.
+- Corrective Maintenance: This type is the reactive modification to the software after delivery to correct the problems identified by the users or by the error reports collected over time.

-- Preventive Maintenance: This type of activity is related to modification and applying the updates to the software after delivery to prevent possible faults in the future.
-These include fixing the minor issues that are not significant at the moment, however, those can be effective faults at a later point in time.
+- Preventive Maintenance: This type of activity is related to modifying and applying the software updates after delivery to prevent possible faults in the future.
+These include fixing minor issues that are not significant at the moment.
+However, those can be effective faults at a later point in time.

 - Perfective Maintenance: This type is related to the enhancements and modifications to the delivered software for increasing the performance, usability, reliability, and maintainability